grafana/grafana/docs/sources/datasources/loki.md

 # Using Loki in Grafana

 Grafana ships with built-in support for Loki, an open source log aggregation system by Grafana Labs.
+This topic explains options, variables, querying, and other options specific to this data source.

 Add it as a data source and you are ready to build dashboards or query your log data in [Explore]({{< relref "../explore" >}}).
+Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Only users with the organization admin role can add data sources.

 This topic explains options, variables, querying, and other options specific to this data source.
 Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
 Only users with the organization admin role can add data sources.